IN THE PROCESS OF BEING UPDATED TO ADD MORE DETAIL

 These two signatures were purportedly taken from the same 30th July DBS letter

 The same letter refers to itself as the Fourth Supplemental letter of Variation and the Sixth Supplemental letter of Variation.
 It also includes no reference number and no return address unlike earlier correspondence sent to the same client.
+These details were not cut off during faxing as the paper number is still visible.

 But stationery number still visible - not cut off in faxing